MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a-tutorial.md

 > [!div class="checklist"]
 > - Import the Retail Analysis sample in the Power BI service.
-> - Explore the sample in the service.
+> - Explore the sample in the service by using *Q&A*.
-> - Create a visual by using natural language in *Q&A*.
+> - Create a visual by using natural language in Q&A.

 If you'd like more background information, see [Q&A for Power BI business users](end-user-q-and-a.md).
 In that article you learn about Q&A, where to use it, and the difference between Power BI Q&A on a dashboard and the Power BI Q&A visual for reports.